jxnm/al-folio/_posts/2021-05-12-making-this-website.md

 I then got to thinking, "Why should I spend my hard-earned dough on some mass-produced template built by a private enterprise, when I could just make one myself and have total control over it?"

-Control is the key.
-[Own the master](https://www.amuse.io/content/owning-your-masters?cn-reloaded=1).
+Control is the key. <a href="https://www.amuse.io/content/owning-your-masters?cn-reloaded=1">Own the master</a>.
 Whenever possible in life, you have to own the master.

 ### the tools